New Guangxi clique: New Guangxi clique takes power

 By the spring of 1924, Huang Shaohong, Bai Chongxi, and Li Zongren, formed the New Guangxi clique and had created the well equipped Guangxi Pacification Army.
-Li Zongren was the Commander in Chief, Huang Shaohong the deputy Commander, and Bai Chongxi the Chief-of-Staff.
+Li was the Commander in Chief, Huang the deputy Commander, and Bai the Chief-of-Staff.
 By August they had defeated and driven the former ruler Lu Rongting and other contenders out of the province.
-Li Zongren was military governor of Guangxi from 1924–25, and from 1925 to 1949.
+Li was military governor of Guangxi from 1924–25, and from 1925 to 1949.

-The coalition's efforts brought Guangxi Province under the jurisdiction of the Republic of China.
-Li Zongren was military governor of Guangxi from 1924–25, Huang became the civil governor of Guangxi from 1924 to 1929, and Guangxi remained under Li Zongren's influence until 1949.
+The coalition's efforts brought Guangxi under the jurisdiction of the Republic of China.
+Li was the military governor of Guangxi from 1924–25, Huang became the civil governor of Guangxi from 1924 to 1929, and Guangxi remained under Li's influence until 1949.
 The New Guangxi clique made attempts at modernising between 1926 and 1927, when the Guangxi clique controlled Guangxi and much of Guangdong, Hunan, and Hubei.
 The New Guangxi clique was much more active in modernizing than Lu Rongting had been.
 They founded the University of Guangxi in Nanning, built over five thousand kilometers of roads and extended electrification of the area.
-Li Zongren also authorized the funding of middle class farmers to produce at full capacity, exporting additional rice to neighboring Guangdong province.
+Li also authorized the funding of middle class farmers to produce at full capacity, exporting additional rice to neighboring Guangdong province.
 Guangxi also retained lots of heavy industry in major urban centers, but in many cases lacked the expertise or workers to operate it, only operating around 96 factories for the entire province.
 Guangxi was also spared from any rampant corruption unlike the rest of China, also retaining a very stable economy.

-However, because the clique had to constantly be mobilized for war, first against the Guangdong warlords, then later against the Japanese, the tax burden which they levied was far heavier than that of Lu Rongting, however as time passed, and with the additional passing of economic reforms in the province the amount of taxes decreased.
+However, because the clique had to constantly be mobilized for war, first against the Guangdong warlords, then later against the Japanese, the tax burden which they levied was far heavier than that of Lu, however as time passed, and with the additional passing of economic reforms in the province the amount of taxes decreased.
 The New Guangxi Clique also taxed the opium trade.
 As was later true for Chiang Kai-shek's government, the taxes were collected via opium suppression offices, ostensibly created to destroy the trade.
 In 1932 opium income amounted to fifty million dollars, the largest source of income in the provincial budget.
-Despite the heavy taxation, the New Guangxi Clique was extremely popular, and widely accepted by the citizens of the province Introducing a series of moderately scaled land, and economic reform, and minimal amounts of deregulation being experimented with in select counties and regions.
+Despite the heavy taxation, the New Guangxi Clique was extremely popular, and widely accepted by the citizens of the province.
+A series of moderately scaled land, and economic reform, and minimal amounts of deregulation were also experimented with in select counties and regions.